 Once an allegation is reported, it must be addressed, and when necessary, fully investigated.
-The organisation should critically assess whether it has the available resources to support an investigative process or whether it should seek the services of an independent, third-party investigator.
-Delays in completion of investigations damages the reputation of the organisation and the programme.
-The 2019 NAVEX Global Regional Whistleblowing Hotline Benchmark Report shows the median number of days to close a report has reached 80 days for European and APAC organisations.5 A survey of client participants identified lack of sufficient resources and increased complexity of cases and the top reasons for the delays.
-The NAVEX Global Benchmark reports also show that overall, organisations are receiving far more reports than they did five years ago so it is time for a hard look at the available resources to review reported matters.
+The organization should critically assess whether it has the available resources to support an investigative process or whether it should seek the services of an independent, third-party investigator.
+Delays in completion of investigations damages the reputation of the organization and the program.
+The 2017 NAVEX Hotline Benchmarking Report shows a continuing rise in the median number of days to close a report with the benchmark around 40 days.
+6 A survey of client participants identified lack of sufficient resources and increased complexity of cases and the top reasons for the delays.
+The Benchmark report also shows that overall, organizations are receiving far more reports than they did five to ten years ago so it is time for a hard look at the available resources to review reported matters.